 We stayed in Kaka Point and we think it’s the best spot to set up a base.
 It’s a short drive from some of our favourite activities in The Catlins.
 It’s especially handy if you’re planning a sunrise drive up to Nugget Point (which you should 100% do).

-We stayed in an AirBnB in The Catlins which we highly recommend called Mike & Jenny’s Kaka Point Accommodation.
+We stayed in a lovely apartment in The Catlins which we highly recommend called Mike & Jenny’s Kaka Point Accommodation.
+The view from Mike & Jenny’s is incredible and the location is perfect.

 Are The Catlins Worth Visiting?